Japanese Studies Program @ York

 be addressed during the office hours.
 Inquiries by

 E-mail should be kept minimal.
 Do not expect your

 instructor to reply to your inquiries on the weekend.

 Last date to enroll without permission of course

-Your interim grade will be provided by the end of January, 2018.
-If you should decide to drop the course, the deadline is February 9, 2018.
+Your interim grade will be provided by the end of

 Language study involves not only passive aspects [memorization, recitation, drills, pattern practice and so forth] but also active and creative aspects [analysis and comprehension of what is said or written, synthesis of what is learned, and communicative application of the language in actual situations].
 In this course communicative aspects are strongly emphasized so that students will be able to function in actual conversation.
 Therefore, tutorials will not be conducted in such a way that the instructor gives lectures and drills and the students respond to him/her, but instead the students are encouraged to interact with both the instructor and other students in the class in actual communication [active participation].
 Those who are not familiar with this type of individualistic, heuristic, and creative language study are expected to modify their views and learning strategies.

 There is no one way to acquire a language; every person